jagregory/abrash-zen-of-asm/src/chapter-16.md

 ClearS    endp
 ```

-The first thing you'll notice about the above code is that `ClearS` uses a `rep stosw` instruction.
+The first thing you'll notice about the above code is that `ClearS`{.nasm} uses a `rep stosw`{.nasm} instruction.
 That means that we're not going to improve performance by any great amount, no matter how clever we are.
-While we can eliminate some cycles, the bulk of the work in `ClearS` is done by that one repeated string instruction, and there's no way to improve on that.
+While we can eliminate some cycles, the bulk of the work in `ClearS`{.nasm} is done by that one repeated string instruction, and there's no way to improve on that.

 Does that mean that the above code is as good as it can be?
 Hardly.
-While the speed of `ClearS` is very good, there's another side to the optimization equation: size.
-The whole of `ClearS` is 52 bytes long as it stands — but, as we'll see, that size is hardly graven in stone.
+While the speed of `ClearS`{.nasm} is very good, there's another side to the optimization equation: size.
+The whole of `ClearS`{.nasm} is 52 bytes long as it stands — but, as we'll see, that size is hardly graven in stone.

-Where do we begin with `ClearS`?
-For starters, there's an instruction in there that serves no earthly purpose — `mov sp,bp`.
+Where do we begin with `ClearS`{.nasm}?
+For starters, there's an instruction in there that serves no earthly purpose — `mov sp,bp`{.nasm}.
 SP is guaranteed to be equal to BP at that point anyway, so why reload it with the same value?
 Removing that instruction saves us 2 bytes.

 Well, that was certainly easy enough!
-We're not going to find any more totally non-functional instructions in `ClearS`, however, so let's get on to some serious optimizing.
+We're not going to find any more totally non-functional instructions in `ClearS`{.nasm}, however, so let's get on to some serious optimizing.
 We'll look first for cases where we know of better instructions for particular tasks than those that were chosen.
 For example, there's no need to load any register, whether segment or general-purpose, through BX; we can eliminate two instructions by simply loading ES and DI directly:

 ```nasm
 ClearS    proc  near